deephaven-examples/cv_stream/README.md

 Pip install Kafka-python face_recognitionon opencv-python
 ```

-To produce the Kafka stream, execute the `attendance.py` or `relation.py` script in your terminal:
+To produce the Kafka stream, execute the `relation.py` script in your terminal:

   ```bash
   python3 ./relation.py